Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/amazon-s3-import.md

 - Files are uploaded approximately in the events’ chronological order.
 - Filenames are unique.
 - The file hasn’t been ingested by the S3 import already.
 After a file has been ingested, an S3 import source won’t process the same file again, even if it’s updated.
 - Files are compressed or uncompressed JSON, CSV, or parquet files.
-See example file formats in[GitHub](https://github.com/Amplitude-Developer-Docs/flexible-ingestion-examples#ingestion-file-examples).
-- Files are between 10MB and 1GB uncompressed

 ### Limits